Data Agent: Learning to Select Data via End-to-End Dynamic Optimization: The Proposed Method

 This formulation allows the agent to adjust its selection focus in an end-to-end, data-driven manner without the need for external hyperparameter tuning.
 It encourages the agent to balance reducing empirical risk and maximizing epistemic information gain, ultimately enhancing model generalization.
 Notably, the reward design is modular and extensible, allowing additional task-specific or scenario-specific signals to be adjusted or incorporated as needed, further enhancing the framework's flexibility.

 \textbf{PPO-based Agent Optimization.} We optimize a sample-wise selection policy using Proximal Policy Optimization (PPO), which dynamically controls the training data distribution during model training.
+Specifically, the actor and critic networks are parameterized as three-layer MLPs, denoted as $\theta_\pi$ and $\theta_v$, respectively.
 The policy determines the sample-wise selection weights.
+Samples with the top-$k$ highest action weights are selected.
 As the target model and reward signals evolve during training, unconstrained updates to the policy can lead to abrupt changes in the data selection process, potentially destabilizing the joint optimization of the model and the data agent.
 To mitigate this, we adopt PPO to constrain policy updates and stabilize the co-evolutionary process.
 PPO’s clipped objective enables stable, incremental updates to the policy, while retaining the advantages of policy gradient methods:

-where $r_t(\theta)$ is the probability ratio between the current and previous policies, $\hat{A}_t$ is the advantage estimate at time $t$, and $\epsilon$ controls the range of clipping.
+where $\omega_t(\theta_\pi)$ is the probability ratio between the current and previous policies, $\hat{A}_t$ is the advantage estimate at time $t$, and $\epsilon$ controls the range of clipping.
 In addition, we compute the advantage function using generalized advantage estimation (GAE)~\cite{schulman2018highdimensionalcontinuouscontrolusing}, which balances bias and variance in non-stationary environments.
 The temporal-difference residual $\delta_t$ at time $t$ is